Florida's Natural Springs, the Real Fountains of Youth

 Many offer swimming, snorkeling, diving, photography, camping, canoeing, tubing or kayaking in water with a constant average temperature of 72 degrees.
 Silver Springs and Wakulla Springs offer glass-bottom boat tours.
 Rainbow Springs near Dunnellon often is considered the most beautiful of the state's 33 first-magnitude springs, more than any other state and more than any nation can boast.

-A few hours' visit to any of Florida's bubbling wonders can reveal a living composition of wildlife and plants.
+A few hours' visit to any of Florida's bubbling wonders can reveal a living composition of wildlife and plants and you'll begin to understand just why Ponce de Leon believed these springs to hole the fountain of youth!

 Frequently seen creatures include manatees, otters, the secretive, eel-like greater siren, loggerhead musk turtles, Florida gar and maybe an alligator – which should be given wide berth.
 Eel grass, the delicate, pale spider lily and stately bald cypress trees help paint the biological variety that is such a part of Florida's character.